 Tidal also provides bespoke independent financial services to individual investors, retirement plan sponsors and corporations.
 Tidal provides an ETF-focused, diversified asset allocation approach that is outcome focused and strives for consistent performance while embracing each client's specific risk tolerance and true time horizon.
-Tidal generally provides these services via its Tidal Advisors division, or Faro Advisory division (a sub-division of the Tidal Advisors division).

 Prospective clients can enter into a discretionary or non-discretionary investment management services agreement directly with Tidal.
-Direct separate account clients will participate in one or more interviews that will assist Tidal in obtaining information about the client's financial situationso that Tidal can recommend one or more of its investment strategies and portfolio options to the client.
+Direct separate account clients will participate in one or more interviews that will assist Tidal in obtaining information about the client's financial situation so that Tidal can recommend one or more of its investment strategies and portfolio options to the client.
 In general, tailored investment advice will be provided to these clients as recommended investment strategies and portfolio options.